factorio-builds/factorio-builds-tech/README.md

 ## Factorio Game Data

-The Factorio game data is expected to present in a Docker volume called `factorio`.
+The Factorio game data is expected to be present in a Docker volume called `factorio`.
 You can download this data either using Steam or from the official website: https://www.factorio.com/download (note that the headless version does **not** work, as it doesn't include all necessary assets!).